IAMLabUMD/MYCam-Server/README.md

-# Server for TOR App
+# Server for the MYCam App

 <a href="https://jonggi.github.io"><img src="https://img.shields.io/badge/contact-Jonggi Hong-blue.svg?style=flat" alt="Contact"/></a>
 <a href="LICENSE.md"><img src="https://img.shields.io/badge/license-TBD-red.svg?style=flat" alt="License: TBD"/></a>
 <img src="https://img.shields.io/badge/platform-Linux-green"/>
 <img src="https://img.shields.io/badge/language-Python 3.6-lightblue"/>

-The codes on the server side communicating with [the mobile TOR app](https://github.com/IAMLabUMD/TORApp-Mobile).
+The codes on the server side communicating with [the mobile MYCam app](https://github.com/IAMLabUMD/MYCam-Mobile).
 The main role of the server is as follows:
 1. It trains an Inception V3 model with photos from the user.
 2. It recognizes objects with the model
 3. It calculates the attributes of a photo or a set of photos.

 ## Requirements
-In order to run the TOR app, you will need to meet the following requirements:
+In order to run the MYCam app, you will need to meet the following requirements:
 ```
 - Python 3.6
 - Ubuntu 16.04